Kookster310/kookster310.github.io/docs/posts/moving-from-discord-to-selfhosted-matrix.md

 Honestly not much else to say here.
 It took a little trial an error, but once I got it configured properly, had the proper ports forwarded, and DNS records created, calls started working.

 ### Watching large videos.
 The 200 vs 206 range request fiasco
 As the instance is starting to get regular chatter, another issue pokes its head out.
 Watching large videos in a text channel wasn't working, or so I thought.
-I had pressed play and nothing was happening.
-I started looking through my configs and logs, when all of the sudden a couple minutes later I hear the bass thump of electronic dance music.
+I pressed play on a 200MB sample video I posted, but nothing happened.
+I start looking through my configs and logs, when a couple minutes later I hear the bass thump of electronic dance music.
 The sample video I was testing had finally started playing.

 One nice thing about the Element desktop application is you can enable developer tools in the app.
 So I pop it open and press play, that's when I see the that Element is downloading the entire video prior to it starting.
 ![200MB download](../assets/img/element-dev-tools-video.png)